JsBergbau/MiTemperature2/README.md

                         specify a configurationfile for MQTT-Broker

 Rounding and debouncing:
-  --round, -r           Round temperature to one decimal place --debounce, -deb      Enable this option to get more stable temperature
-                        values, requires -r option
+  --round, -r           Round temperature to one decimal place (and in passive mode humidity to whole numbers) --debounce, -deb      Enable this option to get more stable temperature values, requires -r option

 Offset calibration mode:
   --offset OFFSET, -o OFFSET